elastic/DaC-Reference/docs/dac_concept_and_workflows.md

 This guide is for security analysts, engineers, and architects who develop, deploy, and manage detection rules, especially within Elastic Security environments.
 It is particularly beneficial for:

-- Security Analysts who wish to leverage automation for more efficient rule management and to respond more rapidly to emerging threats.
+- **Security Analysts**: who wish to leverage automation for more efficient rule management and to respond more rapidly to emerging threats.
-- Detection Engineers looking for methodologies to streamline detection logic development, testing, and deployment.
+- **Detection Engineers**: looking for methodologies to streamline detection logic development, testing, and deployment.
-- Security Team Leads seeking to implement best practices for rule version control, collaboration, and quality assurance within their teams.
+- **Security Team Leads**: seeking to implement best practices for rule version control, collaboration, and quality assurance within their teams.
-- DevOps Engineers involved in integrating security practices into CI/CD pipelines, aiming for a more cohesive and automated approach to security within their workflows.
+- **DevOps Engineers**: involved in integrating security practices into CI/CD pipelines, aiming for a more cohesive and automated approach to security within their workflows.
-- IT Security Architects exploring ways to incorporate as-code principles into security operations to enhance agility, repeatability, and reliability.
+- **IT Security Architects**: exploring ways to incorporate as-code principles into security operations to enhance agility, repeatability, and reliability.

 There are many ways to implement DaC within Elastic Security ecosystems, but this reference provides a few examples to convey the core principles.
 It delineates various approaches and architectures to building DaC, catering to different operational models and organizational needs.
 By navigating through this reference, individuals will gain the insights and practical know-how to establish robust DaC workflows, leading to more streamlined security operations, enhanced collaboration across teams, and a solid foundation for integrating security practices within automated CI/CD pipelines.